 • Rely too heavily on templates or samples online.
 While these can provide some guidance, they do not guarantee success; customize each letter to suit the specific job you are applying for.

 • Copy/paste information from your resume.
-Use the cover letter as an opportunity to share how your qualities make you a unique fit for the organization.
+Use the pharmacist cover letter as an opportunity to share how your qualities make you a unique fit for the organization.

-An example of a successful one:
+An example of a successful pharmacist cover letter:

-• Dear [Hiring Manager],
+• Dear Mr. King,

 My background includes fostering strong relationships with clients while providing outstanding customer service.
 I have had to ensure the accuracy of all medication preparations and collaborate with other healthcare professionals to provide optimal patient care.
 I also have leadership experience, having been promoted from Pharmacy Technician to Pharmacy Manager in my previous role.